Beverley Town F.C.: Northern Counties East League

 During the 2024–25 NCEL Premier Division, Beverley would finish 4th and qualify for the playoffs.
 This was the club's first season participating in the 9th tier of English football in their entire history.
 Having finished in this position, they travelled to Golcar United where a 68th minute goal from winger, Luka Suluburic would see them clinch victory 1–0 and progress to the playoff final where they would travel to Hallam F.C.
 During the first half of the final, Beverley took a 2–0 lead courtesy of two goals from striker McCauley Snelgrove.
 Hallam would then score two early goals at the start of the second half to draw level and eventually send the tie to penalties, which Hallam would win 4–3, meaning Beverley will spend at least one more season in the NCEL Premier Division.

 On 6 May 2025, Beverley competed in the final of the 2024–25 NCEL League Cup, played at Glanford Park, the home of Scunthorpe United.
 They would go on to beat Knaresborough Town A.F.C.
 3–2 and win the competition for the first time in their history.

+The 2025-26 season saw Beverley carry on their recent success and finish 2nd in the league thus securing their highest ever finish in the English football pyramid, and ensuring a home playoff semi-final.
+The semi-final was played against Barton Town F.C. in front of a sellout crowd; strong winds made the game tough with neither team having many chances on goal and it finally being decided with a late Beverley Town penalty scored by McCauley Snelgrove to ensure a 1-0 home victory.
+On 18 April 2026, Beverley played in their 3rd consecutive NCEL playoff final, taking on Tadcaster Albion at Norwood in front of another sellout crowd of 1,000 spectators.
+Goals from Glen Sani and Luka Suluburic secured a close 2-1 victory that saw Beverley earn promotion to the Northern Premier League for the 2026-27 season, the highest league the club will ever have played in throughout their history.